athack-ctf/AtHackCTF-2025-Challenges/README.md

 </p>

 ---
-# @HACK 2025 - CTF Challenges
+# @Hack 2025 - CTF Challenges
-> All challenges from @HACK 2025.
+> All challenges from @Hack 2025.

-## About @HACK 2025
+## About @Hack 2025
-@HACK 2025 is the 2nd edition of @HACK - a Canadian Capture The Flag (CTF) competition, hosted by [HEXPLOIT ALLIANCE](https://hexploit-alliance.com/) and [TECHNATION](https://technationcanada.ca/) at Concordia University in Montreal.
+@Hack 2025 is the 2nd edition of @Hack - a Canadian Capture The Flag (CTF) competition, hosted by [HEXPLOIT ALLIANCE](https://hexploit-alliance.com/) and [TECHNATION](https://technationcanada.ca/) at Concordia University in Montreal.
  - **Location**: Concordia University, Montreal
  - **Dates**: March 1st-2nd, 2025
  - **Prizes**: $16K in cash (💰) + nearly $6K in sponsor prizes (🎁)